Imagine for a second that our world was remarkably static.

 Business & Economics Librarian

 P.S.
 (17 Feb): I was rushing when I ended this post and should have included some of my favourite local news sources: Vancouver Sun, Business in Vancouver, and BC Business.
 (As with the HBR and The Economist, all three of these publications are also available in print in each of our three branches.
-See these links for location details: Vancouver Sun, BiV, BC Business.
-And, although, I did mention alerts, I should probably list a couple of my favourites: BCG Perspectives and Statistics Canada's Daily.
+See these links for location details: Vancouver Sun, BiV, BC Business.)
+And I should probably list a couple of my favourite alert sources as well: BCG Perspectives and Statistics Canada's Daily.

 P.P.S.: (May 2019): I rarely revisit old posts, but this one on News is so important that I thought I'd add a new source to it:

 - The Conversation - Canada: Online media resource with news articles and opinion pieces written by academics and researchers who are experts in their field.
 Covers June 2017 to present.

 Also: for more context on the changing perception of news in our world, check out Vividata's Trust in News report based on a recent survey in Canada.